-The best time to deal with a fugitive warrant is right now.
+I can get arrested fugitives out on bail in many cases, but the best time to deal with a fugitive warrant is right now, before an arrest occurs.
 That way, the extradition process and the jail stay that can go with it will never begin.
 The extradition process itself often results in multiple days in jail even if the charges are relatively minor and would not otherwise result in jail time.
 I can get these warrants recalled in many cases.
 Call me at (301) 556-8709 today so that we can stop the extradition process before it starts.

 Arrests in Other States on Fugitive Warrants from Maryland

 A fugitive warrant is an arrest warrant from another state.
 It is often listed as “Fugitive from Justice” in Maryland.
-In a fugitive case where the warrant originates in another state and you are arrested in Maryland, there is a presumption often made by commissioners and judges that you would flee if released on bond.
+In a fugitive case where the warrant originates in another state and you are arrested in Maryland, commissioners and judges may presume that you would flee if released on bond.
 This is untrue in many cases, and it is also unfair because the people held on fugitive warrants will often be granted bond after they are transported back to the jurisdiction that originated the warrant.
-It is possible, but very difficult, to get someone arrested in Maryland on a fugitive warrant from another state released on bond while they are still being held in Maryland as a fugitive.
-This is also frequently the case in other states as well, so it might be difficult or impossible to free the person before they arrive back in Maryland, depending on the jurisdiction.
-However, once the person is picked up from the out of state jail and transported back to Maryland, I can usually get them out of jail on bond.
+Someone arrested in Maryland on a fugitive warrant from another state can be released on bond while they are still being held in Maryland as a fugitive, though it is more difficult.
+This is also frequently the case in other states as well.
+It might be very difficult to free the person through legal action in the other state before they arrive back in Maryland, depending on the jurisdiction.
+However, once the person is picked up from the out of state jail and transported back to Maryland, I can usually get them out of jail on bond, and there are also things that I can do in Maryland while they are held in the other state that may result in their release.

 If your loved one is held on a warrant stemming from charges in Maryland, I can help you and your loved ones figure out what the charges are, prepare a defense, and get your loved one out of jail on bond at a bail hearing here in Maryland.
 Depending on the case, I might also be able to get the warrant recalled here which should result in your loved one’s release in the other state.
 I have helped many other people handle these issues, and I can help you too.
 Call me at (301) 556-8709 today so that we can lay the groundwork to get your loved one out of jail.